Twist333d/omni-claude/README.md

 **What if LLMs were not limited by their training data?**

 ## 🎯 Goal
-This project addresses these issues by implementing a RAG system that can access and utilize current documentation.
+This project addresses these issues by implementing a RAG system that can access and utilize current documentation so that you can ask it to use any tool correctly?

 ## ⚙️ Key Features